Frequently Asked Questions

 We have availability nationwide, and our adaptable store footprints allow for plenty of flexibility, whether you’re looking at large markets, small towns or anywhere in between.
-Our iconic American concept works well in a number of different types of markets, thanks to our broad appeal and the structural advantages that A&W has for franchisees, like our extensive distribution network.
+Our iconic American concept works well in many different types of markets, thanks to our broad appeal and the structural advantages that A&W has for franchisees, like our extensive distribution network.

 Will A&W work in my small town?

 A&W has a long history of success in small towns that other restaurant franchises overlook.
-We have many franchisees who operate restaurants in small towns that pick up guest traffic from tourism as well as drawing in people from out of town who are nostalgic about our brand.
+We have many franchisees who operate restaurants in small towns that pick up guest traffic from tourism as well as people from nearby towns who are nostalgic about our brand.
 Our distribution system allows us to keep operating costs low, even in out-of-the-way areas.

 How does A&W keep operating costs low?